aforward9600/pokemonpalette/README.md

 	  - the menu text will glitch a little, but only for a split-second and does not impact gameplay
   - The ABCD teleport glitch has been fixed
   - The lift key in the rocket hideout drops during the end of battle text like in Yellow-version
+  - A statue base is now blocking terrain while surfing.
+  - Trainer escape glitch has been plugged.
+Using fly/teleport/escape rope is negated entirely if spotted by a trainer.
+  - No more fishing or surfing in statue bases

 #TWEAKS: